-Management of the RCMP Disciplinary Process: Annual Reports
+Management of the RCMP Conduct Process: Annual Reports

 In 2008, the Minister of Public Safety issued the Ministerial Directive on the RCMP Disciplinary Process.
 The purpose of the Directive was to standardize the management and enhance the transparency of the RCMP disciplinary process outlined in the Royal Canadian Mounted Police Act.
 This process applies to all regular and civilian members of the RCMP.
 The directive requires the RCMP to submit annual reports on the management of the RCMP discipline process to the Minister.